MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ### Avoid scanner timeouts in SharePoint

-If you have long file paths in SharePoint, ensure that your SharePoint server's [httpRuntime.maxUrlLength](/dotnet/api/system.web.configuration.httpruntimesection.maxurllength) value is larger than the default 260 characters.
+If you have long file paths in SharePoint version 2013 or higher, ensure that your SharePoint server's [httpRuntime.maxUrlLength](/dotnet/api/system.web.configuration.httpruntimesection.maxurllength) value is larger than the default 260 characters.

 This value is defined in the **HttpRuntimeSection** class of the `ASP.NET` configuration.
 If you need to update this value, do the following: